GodotSteam/GodotSteam/README.md

 Current Build
 ----------
-You can download pre-compiled versions _(currently v3.3.2)_ of this repo here: https://github.com/Gramps/GodotSteam/releases
+You can download pre-compiled versions _(currently v3.4)_ of this repo here: https://github.com/Gramps/GodotSteam/releases

-**Version 3.3.2 Changes**
+**Version 3.4 Changes**

-- Added: all Inventory functions, callbacks, and enums
-- Added: rule to suppress MSVC-only warning about strcpy
+- Added: getAuthSessionTicketID to aquire additional ticket data
-- Fixed: minor corrections to Inputs, especially those copied over from Controllers (depreciated)
-- Fixed: tons of warnings for callbacks in Unix compiling
+- Added: additional pragma to silence offset warnings in Steamworks SDK itself
+- Changed: steamInit status results to use internal enums
+- Changed: getLeaderboardSortMethod now returns a dictionary with result and verbal response
+- Changed: getLeaderboardDisplayType now returns a dictionary with result and verbal response
+- Changed: getLeaderboardEntries to have a default failure response
+- Changed: leaderboard_scores_downloaded callback now incorporates getDownloadLeaderboardEntry to streamline process, callback returns the result array now
+- Changed: complete overhaul of enums and constants
+- Changed: leaderboardDetailsMax default from 0 to 10
+- Fixed: various void functions
-- Fixed: printf warnings for int
+- Fixed: casting for addRequestLobbyListNumericalFilter, addRequestLobbyListStringFilter, addRequestLobbyListDistanceFilter
-- Removed: unnecessary browserHandle argument from HTML functions
-- Removed: unnecessary browserHandle returns from HTML callbacks
-- Removed: unnecessary cookieHandle argument from HTTP functions
-- Removed: unnecessary cookieHandle returns from HTTP callbacks

-**Version 3.3.3 Changes**
 - Fixed: setItemTags thanks to _EIREXE_
 - Fixed: missing publishedFileID in return from GetQueryUGCResult
+- Fixed: getGlobalStatInt and getGlobalStatIntHistory
+- Removed: getLeaderboardHandle as redundant
+- Removed: getDownloadedLeaderboardEntry as it should not be called manually, has been added to leaderboard_scores_download callback

 Known Issues
 ----------